vmalep/witty/README.md

 <br />

-This project was done during the 5 months bootcamp of Wild Code School by 3 students :
+<h3>This project was done during the 5 months bootcamp of Wild Code School by 3 students</h3>
 - <a href="https://github.com/vmalep">Pierre Van Male</a>
 - <a href="https://github.com/JanaKudlickova">Jana Kudlickova</a>
 - <a href="https://github.com/gc2211">Gauthier CHATEL</a>